lethabomathabatha/lethabomathabatha/README.md

 ### About Me 👩‍💻:

-🔆 I’m a Junior Software Developer from South Africa actively expanding my skills in frontend and backend development langauges and frameworks
+🔆 I’m a Junior Software Developer from South Africa actively expanding my skills in frontend and backend development languages and frameworks.

 🔆 I find great joy in UI/UX design.